Shopify/polaris/.changeset/tame-steaks-tickle.md

 '@shopify/polaris': minor
 ---

-Removed the focus ring from the Listbox options
+Removed the focus ring from `Listbox` options